PROJECT: Building consensus

 - Technology has changed the dynamics of the negotiations and it is important is to consider how it can be used to improve the negotiating process for all in a fair way.

 - An “eminent persons” group should be convened to further explore how suggestions that emerge from these events could be implemented through agreed upon “best practices” in order to support progress and consensus-based outcomes.

-Next steps CDKN and Meridian Institute will convene another event on consensus-building during COP-19 in Warsaw.
-The focus of this event will be informed by subsequent discussions and ideas, including those put forth in Bonn.
+After the UNFCCC in Bonn: CDKN and Meridian Institute convened another event on consensus-building during COP-19 in Warsaw.
+The focus of this event was informed by subsequent discussions and ideas, including those put forth in Bonn.
 Bonn side event participants were interested to hear how these discussions could be continued and how some of the ideas could be taken forward and implemented.
 For more information on CDKN’s consensus-building work, contact the Negotiations Support team on email@example.com CDKN funding: £147,000 Project Manager: Nadia Schweimler